nodejs/node/doc/api/events.md

 The `NodeEventTarget` object implements a modified subset of the `EventEmitter` API that allows it to closely *emulate* an `EventEmitter` in certain situations.
-It is important to understand, however, that an `NodeEventTarget` is *not* an instance of `EventEmitter` and cannot be used in place of an `EventEmitter` in most cases.
+A `NodeEventTarget` is *not* an instance of `EventEmitter` and cannot be used in place of an `EventEmitter` in most cases.

 1. Unlike `EventEmitter`, any given `listener` can be registered at most once per event `type`.
 Attempts to register a `listener` multiple times will be